GPUOpen-Tools/compressonator/docs/source/build_from_source/build_instructions.rst

 Texture Compression Codecs
 --------------------------
-Prebuilt Binaries for Compressonator VS2015 Libs are supplied when using the installer "/Compressonator/VS2015/CompressonatorLib.sln"
+Prebuilt Binaries for Compressonator VS2015 Libs are supplied when using the installer in https://github.com/GPUOpen-Tools/Compressonator/releases OR you can build from "/Compressonator/VS2015/CompressonatorLib.sln"

 This solution will create a build folder that contains DLL and Libs under \Compressonator\Build\VS2015\(configuration)\(platform)\
 example: Compressonator/Build/VS2015/Release_MD/Win32\